sonukuldeep/sonukuldeep/README.md

 <h1 align="center"> Hi there 👋 </h1>

 <h2 align="center">
-Welcome to my github page.<br/>I'm a developer by passion who loves to scroll through 🐶 & &#128573; videos when bored
+Welcome to my github page.<br/>I'm a developer by passion who loves to scroll through &#128573; & 🐶 videos when bored
 </h2>

 <br/>

-<h2 align="center">In this development journey I have manages to learn few things worth mentioning</h2>
+<h2 align="center">In this development journey I have managed to learn few things worth mentioning</h2>

 <br/>